 However, with this breakthrough in support from Tier 1 operators like AT&T and T-Mobile, the FCC should feel reassured that granting the waiver to the antenna rules for 70-80GHz bands is in the best interest of all the wireless industry service providers.
 And with OEMs in addition to Aviat asking for the waiver, no specific vendor will be favored.
 We urge other wireless service providers, communications equipment OEMs, subscribers and anyone else interested in moving forward as fast as the technology can go to also contact the FCC about granting this industry-wide waiver.

-In the meantime, to learn more about urbanized small cell backhaul in the 70-80GHz bands, download this white paper.Read More
+In the meantime, to learn more about urbanized small cell backhaul in the 70-80GHz bands, please contact us.Read More